rh-messaging-qe/iqa-topologies/integration/int_3Ri_2BhaRi2_3Re_2BhaRe3/README.md

 - 5672 open for managements
 - 5656 open for inter-router
-- 5678 open for edges (TLS Aut. requierd)
+- 5678 open for edges (TLS Aut. required)

 Connectors